Tutorial

 The wave propagation in the periodic closed waveguide is modeled by the following boundary value problem

-\[\begin{align*} &\Delta u + k^{2}q(x_{1}, x_{2})u = f \text{ in } \Omega, \\ &\frac{\partial u}{\partial x_{2}} = 0 \text{ on } \partial \Omega, \end{align*}\]
+\[\begin{equation*} \begin{cases} \Delta u + k^{2}q(x_{1}, x_{2})u = f &\text{ in } \Omega, \\ \frac{\partial u}{\partial x_{2}} = 0 &\text{ on } \partial \Omega, \end{cases} \end{equation*}\]

 where $f$ is a function in $L^{2}(\Omega)$ with compact support, and $k > 0$ is the real wavenumber.
+Here we take the Neumann boundary condition as an example.
+We can also use other boundary conditions as soon as they are consistent with the periodicity.

 Floquet-Bloch theory

 For simplicity, we only present necessary notions for computation.
 For more theoretical details, we refer to [1] and [2].
+The Floquet-Bloch transform is given by

+Actually, it is a partial Floquet-Bloch tranform which is only applied on $x_{1}$ variable.
 The parameter $\alpha$ is introduced by the Floquet-Bloch transform.
 And we always consider $\alpha$ in the Brillouin zone $(-\pi/p, \pi/p)$.

-\[\begin{align*} &\Delta v + 2i\alpha \partial_{1}v + (k^{2}q(x_{1}, x_{2}) - \alpha^{2}) v = 0 \text{ in } \Omega_{0}, \\ &\frac{\partial v}{\partial x_{2}} = 0 \text{ on } \partial \Omega_{0}, \\ &v \text{ is periodic with respect to } x_{1}. \end{align*}\]
+\[\begin{equation*} \begin{cases} \Delta v + 2i\alpha \partial_{1}v + (k^{2}q(x_{1}, x_{2}) - \alpha^{2}) v = 0 &\text{ in } \Omega_{0}, \\ \frac{\partial v}{\partial x_{2}} = 0 &\text{ on } \partial \Omega_{0}, \\ v \text{ is periodic with respect to } x_{1}. &\phantom{on} \end{cases} \end{equation*}\]

 Variational formulation